ChristopherMNeal/template-repo/README.md

 ## Setup/Installation Requirements

+### Basic Setup

-* Clone the GitHub repository: [https://github.com/christophermneal/](https://github.com/christophermneal/)
+- Clone the GitHub repository: [https://github.com/christophermneal/](https://github.com/christophermneal/)
-* From the project directory, run `npm install` in the terminal to load necessary plugins and packages.
+- From the main project directory, run `npm install` in the terminal to load necessary plugins and packages.
-* Run `npm run start` to start the application.
+- Run `npm run start` to start the application.
-* Alternatively, you can run `npm run build` and open dist/index.html in your preferred browser.
+- Alternatively, you can run `npm run build` and open dist/index.html in your preferred browser.

+### Setup API

-* To get an API key for Open Weather, first sign up for an account [here](https://home.openweathermap.org/users/sign_up).
+- To get an API key for Open Weather, first sign up for an account [here](https://home.openweathermap.org/users/sign_up).
 Once you are signed in, click on the API keys tab in your account.
 Copy the Default key that the API provides.
-* In the terminal from the project directory run `touch .env` to create an environment file.
+- In the terminal from the project directory run `touch .env` to create an environment file.
-* Open .env in your prefered editor and insert `API_KEY=` followed by the API key you copied.
+- Open .env in your prefered editor and insert `API_KEY=` followed by the API key you copied.

-* For more options, please reference OpenWeather's [guide](https://openweathermap.org/guide).
+- For more options, please reference OpenWeather's [guide](https://openweathermap.org/guide).

+### Alternative Way to Access Project

-* Or you can click [here](https://christophermneal.github.io/) to visit the page on gh-pages.
+- Or you can click [here](https://christophermneal.github.io/) to visit the page on gh-pages.

 ## Known Bugs